• Facebook

 What seasonings go in vegetable soup?

 I season this soup with garlic, Italian seasoning, salt and pepper.
 Don’t have Italian seasoning?
-Use equal parts of dried parsley, oregano and basil to make your own.
+You can use my Italian seasoning recipe to make your own.

 A bowl of chicken vegetable soup topped with parsley.